-Fred Sirieix is the General Manager at Galvin at Windows, the Michelin-starred restaurant on the 28th floor of the London Hilton on Park Lane.
-Fred co-hosted with Michel Roux jnr in the BBC2 series about service and hospitality, “Michel Roux’s Service”.
-Fred and Galvin at Windows also appeared in The Apprentice on BBC1 in spring 2012.
+Fred Sirieix is the General Manager at Galvin at Windows, the Michelin-starred restaurant on the 28th floor of the London Hilton on Park Lane, and Co-founder of Galvin’s Chance.

 Fred has over 20 years of experience in the restaurant/food industry.
 Starting his career as a Chef de Rang at the 3 stars Michelin restaurant La Tante Claire Fred then went on to develop his career in various roles in many of London top restaurants including Le Gavroche, Sartoria, Brasserie Roux.

 Fred is passionate about training and staff development.
-His boundless energy has him as the creator and driving force behind the Galvin Cup (cocktail competition) that awards young bartending talent and Galvin’s Chance, a charity supporting underprivileged youth in front of house in the best hotels, restaurants and bars of London and Scotland.
-Fred created The Mayfair Park and Tower Race to raise funds every year since 2008 for Galvin’s Chance and in September 2012 he organised and fought Marcus Wareing in a boxing tournament called Rumble in the Kitchen which raised £55,000 for Galvin’s Chance.
+Fred co-founded Galvin’s Chance in 2008, a charity initiative to help disadvantaged young people get in education, training and full time employment within front of house in the best hotels, restaurants and bars in London.
+To support Galvin’s Chance, Fred created The Mayfair Park and Tower Race, which has raised important funds every year since 2008, and in September 2012 he organised and fought Marcus Wareing in a boxing tournament called Rumble in the Kitchen which raised £55,000 for the programme, as well as Chocs for Chance.

 In December 2015 Fred launched The Right Course, a new charity initiative in partnership with DM Thomas Foundation for Young People to teach prisoners how to run restaurants straight in the heart of the prison.